turingschool/backend-curriculum-site/module3/projects/rails_engine/index.md

 ## Postman

 We have adapted this project from previous cohorts and have rewritten a fully functional test suite right within Postman.
-By importing the JSON file noted below, you can open the Postman "Runner" and execute a large suite of tests.
+By importing the JSON files noted below, you can open the Postman "Runner" and execute a large suite of tests.

-Note: in order to pass the project, not ALL of the Postman tests will be passing.
+**Note: not ALL of the Postman tests will be passing in order to pass the project**.
 You will need to examine the tests you NEED to run, since we're giving students some choice in how to build the application.

 #### Importing the Test Suite